-In 2007, the Committee of Ministers of the Council of Europe established the European Day against the Death Penalty.
-The European Day is a joint initiative with the European Union since 2008.
+In 2007, the Committee of Ministers established the European Day against the Death Penalty.
+Since 2008 the European Day is a joint initiative with the European Union and is marked by a joint statement.
 It coincides with the World Day against the Death Penalty on 10 October.
-Past events were marked with activities such as a live talk show with European experts screened via the internet, question and answer sessions hosted on the social networking site Twitter, and joint statements by both European organisations.
+Past events were marked with activities such as a live talk show with European experts screened via the internet and "question and answer" sessions hosted on the social networking site Twitter.